Fairfax Henry Wheelan

 Fairfax Henry Wheelan (September 27, 1856 – March 26, 1915) was an American businessman, philanthropist, and political reformer.
 As the chief complaining witness of voter fraud in 1904, he played a primary role in the eventual downfall of San Francisco Mayor Eugene Schmitz and his attorney and political boss Abe Ruef.

 Early life and education

 Wheelan was born in San Francisco, California, the son of Peter Wheelan and Catherine Frances Baker.
 Wheelan¹s father built and operated one of the first flour mills in California and was elected to the San Francisco Board of Supervisors and was member of California State Assembly 11th District, 1883-85.
 His grandfather, John Henry Baker, was the owner of Golden Gate Ranch, later to be known as Baker Beach in San Francisco.

+He was educated McClure Military Academy in Oakland, Christian Brothers School and Catholic University School in Dublin.